openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 If the exclamation mark remains or you get an error message, this can have several reasons:

--   Android location service is not granted - please enable it in the system settings
+-   Android location service is not granted - please enable it in system settings
--   automatic time and time zone not set - please change the settings accordingly
+-   automatic time and time zone not set - please change settings accordingly
 -   activate alarms - at least one of the three alarms must be activated in LibreLink
 -   Bluetooth is switched off - please switch on
 -   sound is blocked
 -   app notifications are blocked